Sohn6523/BeerMolt-DataScience-Template/README.md

 │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
 │
-├── venv               <- Virtual environment in this project.
+├── venv               <- Virtual environment for use in this project.
 │
 └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io
 ```